Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Reloadable"

-Re-exports all named exports from the "effect/Reloadable" module as "Reloadable".
+Re-exports all named exports from the "effect/Reloadable" module as `Reloadable`.

 **Signature**